Topics API: How Privacy Sandbox on Android connects people with ads

 - Topics (this post, on how Google sees ad targeting working)

-There are multiple ways to target people with ads, but many of them have privacy downsides.
+Let’s start by taking a giant step back and thinking about how to do ad targeting in general.
+There are multiple ways to target people with ads, of course, but the problem is that many of them have significant privacy downsides.

-Every targeting mechanism is potentially privacy-safe, but each has risks, and some modes have higher risks.
+Every targeting mechanism can be potentially privacy-safe, but each has risks and some modes have higher risks than others.

-For example, Apple’s SKAdNetwork is deterministic: each install postback is a 100% guarantee that someone has installed your app.
-However, despite that, because it’s not granular per user and because it obscures some of your data via privacy thresholds, it’s low-risk for privacy violations.
+For example, Apple’s SKAdNetwork is deterministic: each install postback is generally speaking a 100% guarantee that someone has installed your app.
+However, despite that, because it’s not granular per user and because it obscures significant amounts of marketing measurement data via privacy thresholds in SKAN 3 or crowd anonymity in SKAN 4, it’s low-risk for privacy violations.

-Digital behavior like website visits or app usage, generally determined via trackers like third-party cookies or advertising identifiers (IDFA, GAID), is fairly invasive.
-But it could theoretically be made privacy safe through additional features like differential privacy, audiences, noise addition, and so on.
+Digital behavior such as website visits or app usage, generally acquired via trackers like third-party cookies or advertising identifiers (IDFA, GAID), is fairly invasive.
+But it could theoretically be made privacy safe through additional features such as differential privacy, grouped audiences, noise addition, and so on.
 (The question would be: could a high-volume advertiser break the code, get enough data, demystify the data, and identify people specifically?
-Or, do you trust whoever is creating the audiences?)
+And, do you trust whoever is creating the audiences?)

 Context is generally privacy safe: an ad relates to the content on the website or in the app that surrounds the ad, not to the person.